 Practice/Industry Group Overview

 Attorneys at GrayRobinson have considerable experience advising not-for-profit and tax-exempt organizations.
-In addition to addressing taxation and general corporate issues, attorneys provide the necessary guidance to support the development of each organization's vision.
+In addition to addressing taxation and general corporate issues, intellectual property and labor and employment issues, attorneys provide the necessary guidance to support the development of each organization's vision.

 While the overall experience of GrayRobinson attorneys in this area of law would be too great to name in its entirety, the following are specific representative examples: